Pedro-henrique-silv/bmc/courses/MotorControl.md

   * YAMAGUCHI, Y. T; Dynamic modeling of musculoskeletal motion: A Vectorized Approach for Biomechanical Analysis in Three Dimensions (2001), Sections 2.2.1 and 2.2.2.

+### Lecture 4

+* Discussion about NIGG, B. M.; HERZOG, W. Modelling.
+In: Biomechanics of the Musculo-skeletal System.  p.
+501 - 534.

+Task (for Lecture 5)

+-  Implement muscle model of Nigg and Herzog (see NIGG, B. M.; HERZOG, W. Modelling.
+In: Biomechanics of the Musculo-skeletal System.  p.
+631 - 634)